2024 Lithuanian constitutional referendum: Background

 As holding dual citizenship is banned in most cases, (Note: Per Lithuanian law, dual citizenship is only granted to those who left the country before the restoration of independence from the Soviet Union in 1990 and their descendants.) around 1,000 Lithuanian citizens give up their citizenship each year to take another citizenship.
 Concerns have been raised over the effects of the citizenship requirements on the country's demography, given the population decline which saw the Lithuanian population decrease from 3.5 million in 1990 to 2.8 million in 2024.

 A referendum on the same issue was held in 2019.
 Although 74% voted in favour, the number of affirmative votes was below the 50% of all registered voters required to validate the referendum.

 The holding of the 2024 referendum was approved by the Seimas on 23 May 2023 by a vote of 111–0.

 The Lithuanian diaspora is estimated at two million people and is largely concentrated in countries such as the United States, United Kingdom, Brazil, Russia, and Canada.
 It is estimated that there are around 600,000 people of Lithuanian descent living in the United States.

 Campaign

 The "Yes" vote was endorsed by presidential candidates Giedrimas Jeglinskas, Aurelijus Veryga and Dainius Žalimas, as well as most parties across the political spectrum.
-President Gitanas Nausėdasupported addressing the dual citizenship question after the failed 2019 referendum.
+President Gitanas Nausėda supported addressing the dual citizenship question after the failed 2019 referendum.